-An Export Plan is a document negotiated between MPI and the NPPO of the exporting country that details how the exporting country will meet the requirements (Targeted Measures) for New Zealand.
+An Export Plan is a document negotiated between MPI and the NPPO of the exporting country that details how the exporting country will meet the import requirements (Targeted Measures and/or MPI-Specified Measures) for New Zealand.

 FAO

 Food and Agriculture Organization of the United Nations.